We're here to help

 But there are other ways to stay safe.

-The National Cyber Security Centre has put together a useful guide for small businesses.
-It’s got lots of helpful advice that can reduce the risk of falling victim to cybercrime.
+The National Cyber Security Centre has put together some useful advice for small businesses.
+It has helpful guidance as well as simple steps to reduce the risk of falling victim to cybercrime.

 But even with a cybersecurity strategy, breaches happen.
 When they do, you might struggle to work.
-Or you could be staring down the barrel of an expensive legal process.
+Or you could be staring down the barrel of an expensive legal process if you're sued.
 That’s where cyber insurance comes in.

 Protect yourself

-Cyber insurance for virtual assistants helps your business deal with the damage a cyber-attack can cause.
-It can be your lifeline when you’re struck by malware, ransomware, a phishing attack, or financial fraud.
+Cyber insurance for virtual assistants helps your business deal with the damage a cyber-attack or breach can cause.

-It covers your direct costs, like paying for your legal fees or a ransom.
+It covers your direct costs, like paying for your legal fees or a ransomware negotiation.

 After you’re hit by an attack, it also sends in experts to help you recover.